The Buried Children Found in Poland With Coins In Their Mouths

 Coins in the Mouths of the Buried Children: Payment to Cross The Styx

 The area in which the deceased children were discovered is now forested and there are no grave markers, with only a small chapel offering any signs of the former church.
-In a Facebook post the archaeologists said the bodies will now be exhumed and after being studied by anthropologists they will eventually be passed to the local parish church and reburied in the local cemetery to continue their journey across the River Styx .
+In a Facebook post the archaeologists said the bodies would be exhumed and after being studied by anthropologists they will eventually be passed to the local parish church and reburied in the local cemetery to continue their journey across the River Styx.

 - Why the Bones of San Gennaro Were Removed from the Catacombs